3rd-Eden/memcached/README.md

 ### Events

-There are `5` different events that the nMemcached client emits when connection issues occur.
+There are `5` different events that the `memcached` client emits when connection issues occur.

 * `issue`: a issue occurred on one a server, we are going to attempt a retry next.
 * `failure`: a server has been marked as failure or dead.